kutukvpavel/PerkinElmer2CSV/README.md

 # Output
 Invariat-culture CSVs with a header (column units).
 Output file name is simply the input file name with the original extension and ".csv" appended to it.

+# Other projects included in the repo
+ExportFixer = fix corrupt CSV files exported using Perkin Elmer software.
+16-bit legacy applications like TimeBase for some reason try to respect system's culture when it comes to number formats, but not CSV delimeters.
+On a culture that uses a comma as the decimal separator, CSV delimeters and decimal separators are the same, resulting in an unreadable CSV.
+This app uses some non-sophisticated heuristics based on FTIR spectrometer output files that were available to me.
+It might not work for you.
+Anyway, this is an emergency solution, in case you've lost the original SP file(s).
+If not, you should use SP2CSV in the first place.